-Wellness centers and aromatherapy
+Wellness centres and aromatherapy

 The healing powers of essential oils are crucial in wellness resorts.
-It started with the Romans where the bathhouses were a social, safe, and relaxing place, and now wellness centers are still widely used in the 21st century (17).
+It started with the Romans where the bathhouses were a social, safe, and relaxing place, and now wellness centres are still widely used in the 21st century (17).

-In the book “Spas, Wellness, and Human Evolution,” Cohen describes wellness centers as a melting pot for a variety of products and services that benefits people’s mental and physical health, both preventive and repressive (19).
+In the book “Spas, Wellness, and Human Evolution,” Cohen describes wellness centres as a melting pot for a variety of products and services that benefits people’s mental and physical health, both preventive and repressive (19).
 Corbin and Pangrazi (2001) describe wellness as “a multidimensional state of being that describes the existence of positive health in an individual as evidenced by the quality of life and a sense of well-being (18).”
-A wellness center thus has a complex task: providing tranquillity, health, sensory stimulation, and reliable quality.
+A wellness centre thus has a complex task: providing tranquillity, health, sensory stimulation, and reliable quality.

-The proven qualities of essential oils are indispensable in a wellness center where guests are offered a feeling of well-being and health.
+The proven qualities of essential oils are indispensable in a wellness centre where guests are offered a feeling of well-being and health.
 Fragrance, in particular, has an important function here.
 The scent has a direct, emotional response to the state of mind since its strong link to the limbic system.
 Additionally, the working substances of essential oils can quickly enter the body through the nose.
 Here, the blends of Aromen can offer a solution.